 All courses are conducted in English and you study together with other international students.
 There are possibilities for you to study one semester abroad at one of our partner universities.

-A student that has graduated from the programme is ready to take up various positions in industry, including areas such as production development, production management, production planning, or logistics.
-The student will also be prepared for doctoral studies.
+Graduates of the programme will be ready to take on various positions in the industry, within areas such as industrial engineering, production management, production planning, or logistics.
+You will also be prepared for doctoral studies.

 Preliminary list of courses.